bahmoudd/bahmoudd.github.io/content/arch-install-guide/glossary/machine-code.md

 hideFromRecent = true
 +++

-*Machine code* (also known as a 'binary executable', or just 'binary') is what computers can actually understand and run (or "execute")
+_Machine code_ (also known as a 'binary executable', or just 'binary') is what computers can actually understand and run (or "execute").